 Philharmonic Don Bushell Concerto Competition (runner-up), Metro Arts Van Buren Concerto Competition, and the Portland Young Pianists

 Festival Competition.
 He has performed with orchestras in Seattle, Portland, Salem, Renton, and Puyallup since making his debut at age 15 with

 Prokofiev’s Piano Concerto No. 1.
 In the 2016-17 season, he performed Chopin's e minor Piano Concerto with musicians of the Oregon Symphony and Oregon Ballet Theater Orchestras with Maestro Niel DePonte.

 Aaron previously studied privately with Mark Westcott in Portland, Oregon who was a large part of his musical development between 2015 and 2020.
 Before that, he attended Seattle Conservatory of Music under Mark Salman and the Colburn School: Young Artists Academy in Los Angeles.
 An avid teacher himself, Aaron has taught over 80 full time students since 2011.

 As a composer, his work for a 5-part chamber ensemble was premiered in October 2018 at the University of Miami.
 He was commissioned to write the main theme for Luminescence, an indy video game which was featured at the the Portland Retro Gaming Expo that same month.
 Only a few months after the first Covid-19 shutdown, Aaron connected virtually with four other musicians spread throughout the country to write a camber piece entitled “Seattle Rain”.
 This work was virtually debuted on May 6th, 2020 at the University of Miami over Zoom.

-Aaron’s long term ambitions are to express his love for the great musical arts through teaching, performing, and writing scores for concerts and video games.
+Aaron’s long term ambitions are to express his love for the great musical arts through teaching, performing, and writing music of his own.